Juroren

 Date of Submission

-Entries must be postmarked no later than November 24th 2022.
-Due to organizational reasons we ask that application documents are not submitted before September 20th 2022, regardless of their form.
+Entries must be postmarked no later than September 20th 2024.
+Due to organizational reasons we ask that application documents are not submitted before June 17th 2024, regardless of their form.
 Contact details:

 E-Mail: Josephine Steinfurth, e-mail: prize@caspar-david-friedrich-gesellschaft.de